spbu-coding-2023/trees-8/README.md

 + `get(key)` -  Returns the value corresponding to the given key
 + `iterator()` - Iteration by key-value pairs in order of keys

-There are also many other methods:
+There are also many others methods:

 + `setIfAbsent(key,value)`
 + `getOrDefault(key, defaultValue)`